troyfigiel/monorepo/README.md

 # TODOs

 Unfortunately, I have not found that poetry2nix is 100% effective.
 It often happens that I am missing some module or library and I don't know how to add it.
 My current workflow is to use a Dockerfile, which also works but is not as reproducible.

-I am currently using home-manager as a NixOS module, but I would also like to be able to use home-manager on non-NixOS.
-This means I will need to separate out my home-manager config.

-I keep on running into infinite recursion errors when I try to add modules.
-This is currently what is blocking me from adding the emacs-init home-manager module.
-Why is this happening?

-It would make sense to start splitting my large flake.nix into multiple smaller ones.
-Flakes for my hosts, for my homes, etc.

 Learning more about Nix:
 - Start using LUKS Disk Encryption